uatuko/grpcxx/docs/api.md

 Constructs a new server instance.

-1. Constructs a server with `n` workers in the worker pool.
-If `n` is `0`, the worker pool will have one worker.
+1. Constructs a server with `n` worker threads (in _addition_ to the I/O thread).
+If `n` is `0`, all requests will be processed in the I/O thread.

-> 💡 Number of workers in the pool can impact throughput (i.e. more workers will not always increase throughput).
+> 💡 Number of workers in the pool can impact throughput and should be tuned for your use-case (i.e. more workers will not always increase throughput).

 #### add